Lok Sabha to take up no-trust motion debate on Aug 8, opposition walks out of BAC meet in protest | Politics

 - India

-The Lok Sabha will debate the no-confidence between August 8 and 10 with Prime Minister Narendra Modi likely to reply to the opposition-sponsored move on the last day.
+Lok Sabha will debate the no-confidence motion from August 8 to 10 and Prime Minister Narendra Modi is likely to reply to the opposition-sponsored move on the last day with the numbers clearly in favour of the ruling NDA.

-The decision was taken at the Lok Sabha's business advisory committee (BAC) meeting as constituents of the INDIA alliance walked out in protest of the debate not being taken up on priority.
+The decision on the debate was taken at the Lok Sabha's business advisory committee meeting convened by Speaker Om Birla, as constituents of the INDIA alliance walked out in protest against it not being taken up on priority.

 ''The debate on the no-confidence motion will begin on August 8 and continue till August 10 when the prime minister will reply to the debate,'' a senior leader said.